CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0074-Search-a-2D-Matrix.md

 ## Problem Description

-You are given an m x n integer matrix matrix with the following two properties:
+You are given an $m \times n$ integer matrix matrix with the following two properties:

 - Each row is sorted in non-decreasing order.
 - The first integer of each row is greater than the last integer of the previous row.